position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 This approach enables the client to _invoke_ remote procedures on the microservices and receive a response in a synchronous manner (e.g. for the authentication process).

 Lastly, each microservice follow the best practice of having **its own database**, ensuring _data isolation_ and _independence_ from other services, allowing a _loosely coupled_ architecture whose communications happen **only** through the message broker via a standard protocol.
-This has also the advantage of letting the developers change a service's schema without affecting, and thus coordinating, with other services teams.
+This has also the advantage of letting the developers change a service schema without affecting, and thus coordinating, with other services teams.

-Following these high-level principles, in the following sections we provide a detailed view of the system's architecture, though the three main structural views: _Components and Connectors_, _Modules_ and _Allocation_.
+Following these high-level principles, in the following sections we provide a detailed view of the system architecture, though the three main structural views: _Components and Connectors_, _Modules_ and _Allocation_.

 ### C&C View

 The following diagrams shows the _Component and Connector_ (C&C) view of the system, providing a high-level picture of the system's runtime entities in action and their boundaries.

-In order to avoid overwhelming the reader with an all-encompassing but rather confusing scheme, we provide below a C&C view of the system by providing, for each microservice, its relative UML diagram.
+In order to avoid overwhelming the reader with an all-encompassing but rather confusing scheme, we provide below a C&C view of the system by showing, for each microservice, its relative UML diagram.

 #### User and Group Service